saibotsivad/glopen/README.md

 await writeFile('./generated-file.js', code, 'utf8')
 ```

-Lastly, you can use the `--config` (or `-c` alias) to point to a JavaScript file that exports a config object:
+You can also use the `--config` (or `-c` alias) to point to a JavaScript file that exports a config object:

 ```js
 export default {